wp-plugins/jblog-captcha/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Generated CAPTCHA numbers and Latin characters.
+Generated captcha numbers and latin characters.
 It is intended only for use in custom forms and displays a simple shortcode.

 == Description ==

 JBlog Captcha generates a picture with the characters and the text box.
 It is possible to choose the background for the image and change the font color.

+This plugin will be an indispensable tool for developers of custom forms.

 The documentation provided with comprehensive information on the methods of treatment of user data sent to the server.